 After the operation finishes, the staging location is ready to be used for disk preparation.

-Go to the directory, and copy the AzureOfflineBackupDiskPrep directory to a copy computer on which the drives to be prepared are mounted.
-Ensure the following with regard to the copy computer:
+Go to the directory and copy the AzureOfflineBackupDiskPrep directory to another computer where the SATA drives are connected.
+On the computer with the connected SATA drives, ensure:

 - The copy computer can access the staging location for the offline-seeding workflow by using the same network path that was provided in the Initiate offline backup workflow.

-The tool then begins to prepare the disk with the backup data.
+The tool then begins to prepare the disk and copying the backup data.
 You may need to attach additional disks when prompted by the tool in case the provided disk does not have sufficient space for the backup data.

 Ship the disks to the address that the tool provided and keep the tracking number for future reference.